 - (A) All compact privileges shall expire on the actual expiration date of the home state license even if the home state allows practice beyond the license expiration date. - (B) Impact of changing the primary state of residence. - (1) Moving to another member state. - a.
 The compact privilege holder must hold an active license in the new home state prior to changing the primary state of residence or all current compact privileges will be terminated. - b.
-When a compact privilege holder obtains the license in the new home state and changes the primary state of residence, the expiration date of all current compact privileges will be updated to match the expiration date of the new home state license. - (2) Moving to a non-member state.

-If the compact privilege holder's new primary state of residence is a non-member state, all current compact privileges will be immediately terminated.
+When a compact privilege holder obtains the license in the new home state and changes the primary state of residence, the expiration date of all current compact privileges will be updated to match the expiration date of the new home state license. - (2) Moving to a non-member state. - If the compact privilege holder's new primary state of residence is a non-member state, all current compact privileges will be immediately terminated. - (C) If an individual's license is revoked, the individual is deemed to have an encumbrance until the revoked license is reinstated/restored without restrictions, conditions or terms.